TeeRuckus/RSA/README.md

 # RSA
-My implementation of RSA using python
+My implementation of RSA using python.

+RSA implementation is in programme/RSA
+    - For help instructions use: python3 main.py --help